Skip to content

 Further information about the way in which the ASC manages personal information is available in the ASC Privacy Policy.

-24. When dealing with personal information in carrying out the activities under the Program, the Organisation agrees not to do anything and to ensure that its Coaches do not do anything which, if done by the ASC, would be a breach of the Privacy Act 1988.
+23. When dealing with personal information in carrying out the activities under the Program, the Provider agrees to comply, and to ensure that its Coaches, officers, employees, agents and contractors, comply with the Privacy Act 1988 (Cth) and not to do anything which, if done by the ASC, would breach an Australian Privacy Principle as defined in that Act.

 Insurance and liability

-25. The Organisation will deliver activities under the Program entirely at its own risk.
+24. The Provider will deliver activities under the Program entirely at its own risk.

-26. The Organisation acknowledges and agrees that it is:
+25. The Provider acknowledges and agrees that it is:

-1. not covered by any ASC insurance and Coaches, Schools and Teachers are not covered by any ASC insurance;
+1. not covered by any ASC insurance, and Coaches, Schools and Teachers are not covered by the ASC’s insurance;

-2. responsible for enquiring as to the insurance carried by, or covering, each Coach, School, and Teacher in connection with the activities delivered by the Organisation; and
+2. responsible for enquiring as to the insurance carried by, or covering, each Coach and School, in connection with the activities delivered by the Provider; and

-3. responsible for ensuring the adequacy and validity of the insurance carried by or covering the Organisation and Coaches.
+3. responsible for ensuring the adequacy and validity of the insurance carried by or covering the Provider and Coaches.

-27. The Organisation indemnifies the ASC, its officers and employees against all loss, damage, claims and expenses arising out of, relating to or in connection with:
+26. The Provider indemnifies the ASC, its officers and employees against all loss, damage, claims, and expenses arising out of, relating to or in connection with:

-1. the performance of any activities under the Program by the Organisation or its Coaches, officers, employees, agents, contractors or volunteers;
+1. the performance of any activities under the Program by the Provider or its Coaches, officers, employees, agents, contractors or volunteers;

-2. any negligent, wrongful or unlawful act or omission of the Organisation or its Coaches, officers, employees, agents, contractors or volunteers in connection with the Program; or
+2. any negligent, wrongful, or unlawful act or omission of the Provider or its Coaches, officers, employees, agents, contractors or volunteers in connection with the Program; or

-3. any breach of any of these terms and conditions by the Organisation, except to the extent that such loss, damage, claims and expenses are caused by the negligent, wrongful or unlawful acts or omissions of the ASC, its officers or employees.
+3. any breach of any of these terms and conditions by the Provider, except to the extent that such loss, damage, claims, and expenses are caused by the negligent, wrongful, or unlawful acts or omissions of the ASC, its officers or employees.

-28. The Organisation releases the ASC and its officers, employees and agents from any liability arising out of, relating to or in connection with:
+27. The Provider releases the ASC and its officers, employees and agents from any liability arising out of, relating to, or in connection with:

-1. any loss of or damage to any property of the Organisation or its Coaches, officers, employees, agents, contractors or volunteers, or any property for which the Organisation or its Coaches, officers, employees, contractors, volunteers is responsible; or
+1. any loss of or damage to any property of the Provider or its Coaches, officers, employees, agents, contractors or volunteers, or any property for which the Provider or its Coaches, officers, employees, contractors, volunteers is responsible; or

-2. any injury or illness to, or death of, any of the Organisation’s Coaches, officers, employees, agents, contractors or volunteers, arising out of, relating to or in connection with the Program.
+2. any injury or illness to, or death of, any of the Provider’s Coaches, officers, employees, agents, contractors or volunteers, arising out of, relating to or in connection with the Program.

-29. The obligations to indemnify and release set out in clauses 28 and 29 survive the expiry or termination of the Organisation’s participation in the Program.
+28. The obligations to indemnify and release set out in clauses 26 and 27 survive the expiry or termination of the Provider’s participation in the Program.

 Termination

-30. The ASC may at any time by notice, at its absolute discretion, terminate the participation of an Organisation and/or any of its Coaches in the Program.
+29. The ASC may at any time by notice, at its absolute discretion, suspend or terminate the participation of a Provider and/or any of its Coaches in the Program.

-31. Without limitation to clause 31, where an Organisation breaches any of these terms and conditions, the ASC may, at its absolute discretion, terminate participation of the Organisation and/or any of its Coaches in the Program.
-Such termination does not prevent an individual Coach from being re-nominated by another organisation.
+30. Without limitation to clause 29, where a Provider breaches any of these terms and conditions, the ASC may, at its absolute discretion, terminate participation of the Provider and/or any of its Coaches in the Program.
+Such termination does not prevent an individual Coach from being nominated by another Provider.

 Miscellaneous

-33. These terms and conditions are governed by the laws of the Australian Capital Territory and the Organisation agrees to submit to the exclusive jurisdiction of the courts of the Australian Capital Territory.
+32. These terms and conditions are governed by the laws of the Australian Capital Territory and the Provider agrees to submit to the exclusive jurisdiction of the courts of the Australian Capital Territory.

 Have any questions about Sporting Schools?